- Steven Cohenattorney for a survivor in the rape and sexual assault trial against Christopher Belter.

-Before we continue, a warning to our audience: in our next segment, we discuss sexual violence, a highly disturbing case here in New York that has drawn international condemnation after a man who pleaded guilty to raping and sexually assaulting four teenage girls will avoid prison after he received an extraordinarily lenient sentence of probation.
+Before we continue, a warning to our audience: In our next segment, we discuss sexual violence, a highly disturbing case here in New York that’s drawn international condemnation after a man who pleaded guilty to raping and sexually assaulting four teenage girls will avoid prison after he received an extraordinarily lenient sentence of probation.

 Chris Belter, who is now 20 years old, received eight years’ probation and no jail time after he pleaded guilty to attempted first-degree sexual abuse, third-degree rape and two counts of second-degree sexual abuse.
-The four teenagers who Belter sexually assaulted at his home were 15 and 16 years old.
-Belter, who is white and from a prominent family who lives in a wealthy neighborhood near Niagara Falls.
+The four teenagers who Belter sexually assaulted at his home were 15 and 16.
+Belter, who’s white and from a prominent family who lives in a wealthy neighborhood near Niagara Falls.
 The sentence of probation came after Belter had been accused of more serious crimes in the four attacks but agreed to plead guilty to lesser charges and a previous judge gave him an interim sentence of two years’ probation, along with the chance to be sentenced as a youthful offender and avoid registering as a sex offender, but Belter violated the terms of that probation multiple times and was sentenced as an adult.

-AMY GOODMAN: In response to the judge’s sentencing of Belter to no jail time, to probation, one of the survivors who was in the courtroom told Buffalo news station WKBW she had to immediately run to the bathroom to throw up.
+AMY GOODMAN: In response to the judge’s sentencing of Belter to no jail time, to probation, one of the survivors, who was in the courtroom, told Buffalo news station WKBW she had to immediately run to the bathroom to throw up.

-AMY GOODMAN: For more, we are joined by that brave young woman who you just heard and her lawyer, Steven Cohen with the HoganWillig law firm.
-Mara — we are just using her first name at her request to protect some of her privacy — testified in court about how Christopher Belter raped her when she was just 16.
-She is now speaking out about Judge Murphy’s decision to sentence him to probation.
+AMY GOODMAN: For more, we’re joined by that brave young woman who you just heard and her lawyer, Steven Cohen with the HoganWillig law firm.
+Mara — we’re just using her first name at her request to protect some of her privacy — testified in court about how Christopher Belter raped her when she was just 16.
+She’s now speaking out about Judge Murphy’s decision to sentence him to probation.

 MARA: I was so disappointed to hear the word “probation.”
 I fully expected to go into that courtroom and watch him get taken out in cuffs to go to prison.
-I was so disappointed in Judge Murphy that he made that decision.
+I mean, I was so disappointed in Judge Murphy that he made that decision.

 AMY GOODMAN: What did you do?

 MARA: Absolutely.
 He didn’t mean a word coming out of his mouth.
-He was doing what was in his best interest and the judge completely fell for it.
+He was doing what was in his best interest, and the judge completely fell for it.